turbot/guardrails-docs/docs/integrations/servicenow/guardrails-to-servicenow-sync/index.md

   * **"Enforce: Archived":** This action archives the record in the ServiceNow table.
   * **"Enforce: Deleted":** This action deletes the record in the ServiceNow table.
   * **"Enforce: Sync":** Ensures data synchronization.
 Data will be removed from the ServiceNow table once it is deleted from the Guardrails CMDB.
-  * **"Enforce: Sync, Archive on Delete":** This policy enforces data synchronization and dictates that data should be archived in ServiceNow when it is deleted from the Guardrails CMDB.
+  * **"Enforce: Sync, archive on Delete":** This policy enforces data synchronization and dictates that data should be archived in ServiceNow when it is deleted from the Guardrails CMDB.

 2. Data Mapping: